yzhong1985/yzhong1985.github.io/_posts/2018-01-04-the-exp-ana-fly-lax2pek.md

 ---
 layout: post
-title: the process of planning a China trip
+title: The process of planning a China trip
 date: 2018-01-04 12:05:20 +0800
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: asiana.jpg # Add image post (optional)
 tags: [miles, ana, china]
 ---